Finnish Navy: Organization

-The current Commander of the Navy is rear admiral Jori Harju.
+The current Commander of the Navy is rear admiral Tuomas Tiilikainen.
 The navy is organized into the Navy Command, three Brigade-level units, and the Naval Academy.
 Since 1998 the navy also includes the Nyland Brigade in Dragsvik, where Finnish Marines or Coastal Jaegers are trained.
-Nyland Brigade is also the only Swedish language unit in the country and it carries on the traditions and battle-honours of the Nyland (Uusimaa) Regiment of the Swedish Army.
+The Nyland Brigade is also the only Swedish-language unit in the country and it carries on the traditions and battle-honours of the Nyland (Uusimaa) Regiment of the Swedish Army.